eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

 ## Why we need dynamic environments
-__Local resources__: the basic requirements for delivering a component build to an environment are such that developers are unable to deploy and run our application components to their local machines: Linux, minimum of 12GB plus 8 dedicated logical CPUs, plus a dedicated Oracle schema.
+__Testing on local machines__: the basic requirements for delivering a component build to an environment are such that developers are unable to deploy and run our application components to their local machines: Linux, minimum of 12GB plus 8 dedicated logical CPUs, plus a dedicated Oracle schema.
 If you consider that the majority of our developers are on the offshore VDI machines with 1 logical CPU and 6GB available memory we are falling a long way short.
 We cannot justify the cost of a dedicated environment for each team let alone for each developer.
 Using a shared environment means contention between the 100+ developers to release and test their version of the code (this is the current model we have for Smoke and it simply does not work).
 Additionally most developers need to deploy and test for a very short period of time and then they do not need the environment again for a few days.
+We have for many years attempted to schedule environment allocation and this works to a point, but as you scale beyond a few teams this becomes an unconquerable problem.
 The answer to the above is to allow for a dynamically provisioned environment.

-__Stable master__: in the current testing approach, we need to converge the code branches to test them (single test environments).
-This means that features are merged from their feature branches before we understand if they are integral.
+__Ensure master is stable__: in the current testing approach, we need to converge the code branches to test them (single test environments).
+This means that features are merged from their feature branches before we understand if they are integral and sound.
 The effect of this is a constant stream of broken builds and a fundamental inability to release to production at any given point in time.
 Additionally we spend a large amount of money (in people time) resolving issues and confusion around these breaks.
 As we scale up this problem gets worse (as experienced with the introduction of the FXMM development stream).
 We need a mechanism by which we can deploy and test the code from the branches and prove it is sound before we merge to the master branch.
-To enable this we need to deploy the code from the branch and run the automated regression suite.
+To enable this we need to deploy the code from the branch and run the automated regression suite in full.
 For this we either allow for contention of the static environments or we employ dynamic environment provisioning.
+Our attempts to date have found that the former is impossible, and thus we really need a dynamic approach.

-__Test the real application__: to enable the deployment of our current automated testing, we package our application into a fake environment that resides in a single JVM.
+__Test the real application__: to enable the deployment of our current automated testing, we package our application against a mock (test only) version of our production caching framework that resides in a single JVM.
 This fake environment breaches the principle of releasing the thing you have tested and therefore invalidates the testing.
 To overcome this we need to be able to deploy our application components and test them in parallel to other deploy/test builds on other versions/branches of the codebase.

-__Inability to respond to change__: we currently operate under a model where we have a fixed number of test environments and each one leverages dedicated hardware to enable the environment.
-If we have urgent requirements to support specific testing we are unable to deliver this at speed without compromising our existing environments (and by extension any project using it).
-New hardware provisioning is expected to take around 6 weeks to deploy.
-As such we need the ability to create new environments with fast turnaround that are dedicated to the testing group that sponsors it.
+__Responding to change__: we currently operate under a model where we have a fixed number of test environments and each one leverages dedicated hardware to enable the environment.
+If we have urgent requirements to support specific testing we are unable to deliver this at speed without compromising our existing environments (and by extension any projects using it).
+New infrastructure provisioning (physical or virtual) is expected to take around 6 weeks to deploy.
+We really need this on demand and often for only a few hours.
+As such we need the ability to create new environments with fast turnaround that are dedicated to the testing group that needs it.

 __Effective use of resources__: within the wider organisation we understand that virtualisation provides a better utilisation of hardware than physical provisioning.
 The rationale behind this is that most non-production hardware is idle most of the time: time between test cycles; time as test teams are not in the office; time between developers deploying and testing in their own environments.
 We believe that with the dynamic provisioning of environments comes the dynamic destruction of them when they are not used.
 If we can bring the time to create and deploy to these environments down to below a minute we will view them as cheap disposable things with a short time to live.
 This is how we achieve an optimal use of the resources to hand.